SFDO-Tooling/Snowfakery/tools/faker_docs_utils/fakedata_header_full.md

 Account(id=1, Name=Nelson-Deleon, Description=Secured bandwidth-monitored moratorium, BillingStreet=2187 Kerry Way, BillingCity=Rangelland, BillingState=Colorado, BillingPostalCode=08388, BillingCountry=United States, Phone=001-738-530-9719)
 ```

+It doesn't matter if you use upper or lower case for fake names.

 ## Formulas

 Sometimes you might want to combine the fake data with other data